Updated April 29, 20267 min read

 If you're going to pay for follower growth, at least protect your money.
-Here's why PayPal is the smartest payment choice — and which services accept it.
+Here's how to pay safely, what protections actually apply, and how to vet a service before you spend.

 The biggest risk when buying Twitter followers isn't getting bad followers — it's getting scammed out of your money entirely.
 Services that take crypto-only or wire transfers know you have zero recourse.
 That's why your choice of payment method matters almost as much as your choice of service.

-PayPal isn't just convenient — it's a safety net.
-Here's why it matters specifically for social media growth services:
+Card payments aren't just convenient — they're a safety net.
+Here's why card-payment protections matter specifically for social media growth services:

-• Fraud monitoring — PayPal flags suspicious merchants automatically
+• Fraud monitoring — Card networks flag suspicious merchants automatically

-Here's something most people don't realize: the fact that a service accepts PayPal is itself a quality signal.
-PayPal bans merchants who accumulate too many fraud complaints.
-If a follower service still has an active PayPal account, it means their dispute rate is low enough that PayPal hasn't kicked them off.
+Here's something most people don't realize: the fact that a service maintains card-payment access is itself a quality signal.
+Card processors terminate merchants who accumulate too many chargebacks or fraud complaints.
+If a follower service still has an active Stripe or card-processing account, it means their dispute rate is low enough that processors haven't kicked them off.

 Payment Methods Ranked by Safety